astrotars/the-stream-android/README.md

 }
 ```

-We do a simple `POST` http request to our backend endpoint `/v1/users`, which returns a `backend` `authToken` that allows the mobile application to make further requests against the backend.
-Since this not a real implementation of auth, we'll skip the backend code.
+We do a simple HTTP `POST` request to our backend endpoint `/v1/users`, which returns a `backend` `authToken` which allows the mobile application to make further requests against the backend.
+Since this is not a real implementation of auth, we'll skip the backend code.
 Please refer to the source if you're curious.
 Also, keep in mind, this token *is* not the Stream token.
 We need to make another call for that.

 Once the user is signed in with our `backend` we can get our chat credentials via `BackendService.getChatCredentials()`: